 Retinal tears are breaks in the retina that can happen when the vitreous shrinks and breaks down, pulling on the retinal layer.
 Fluid flows through the gaps that form, causing the retina to pull away from the back of the eye and detach.

-Retinal detachment is a serious eye condition where the retina is separated from the outer layers of the eye.
-The nerve layer loses its function and this results in loss of vision.
-Retinal detachments need to be treated early to prevent permanent loss of vision.
+Retinal detachment is a serious eye condition; the nerve layer stops functioning which causes vision loss.
+Retinal detachments need to be treated quickly to prevent permanent loss of sight.

-Retinal detachment may also be caused by retinal disease like severe diabetic retinopathy or internal inflammation of the eye.
+Retinal detachment can also be caused by diseases of the retina, such as severe diabetic retinopathy or inflammation inside the eye.

-A sudden increase in the number of floaters or flashes of light may be noticed.
-There may be an appearance of a shadow or blurring of vision in a particular part of the visual field.
-As the retinal detachment progresses, the shadow or blurry area may progress like a curtain to involve a larger area.
+There may be a sudden rise in the number of floaters or flashes of light.
+In a certain part of the visual field, there may be a shadow or a blurring of the image.
+As the retinal detachment gets worse, the shadow or blurry area may spread out like a curtain to cover a larger area.

 In many cases, though, the retinal detachment may not be noticed until a large part of the retina is affected or until it starts to come into contact with the macula, the central part of the retina.
 When the macula is affected, a person will lose their central vision and have a severe loss of vision.
 If there is bleeding inside the eye, the retinal tear could cause a sudden loss of vision.